 And yet, Siri had never seen Austre.
-She’d seen monks, of course--her own sister was one.
+She’d seen monks--her own sister was one.
 She’d been taught, and she’d learned, but what was one to make of a creature like the God King?
-That divine halo of color wasn’t something that could be ignored.
+That divine halo of color wasn’t something that she could ignore.
 A piece of her could understand just how the people of Hallandren--after nearly being destroyed by their enemies, then being saved by the diplomatic skills of Peacegiver the Blessed--could come to look toward the Returned for divine guidance.

-She sighed, glancing to the side as a figure walked up the steps toward the box.
-It was Bluefingers--hands stained with ink, characteristically scribbling away on some ledger even as he moved anxiously up the steps.
-He entered the box, glancing out of the canopy and up at the God King, and nodded to himself--as if checking to be certain that everything were moving smoothly.
-He made another annotation on his ledger.
+She sighed, glancing to the side as a figure walked up the steps toward her box.
+It was Bluefingers--hands stained with ink, characteristically scribbling away on some ledger even as he moved entered her pavilion.
+He glanced up at the God King, and nodded to himself, then made another annotation on his ledger.

 “I see that the God King is positioned and that you are properly displayed, Vessel,” Bluefingers said, looking over her accommodations.

 “Displayed?”
-Siri asked

 “Of course,” Bluefingers said.
 “That is, after all, the main purpose of your visit here.
 Most of the Returned didn’t get a chance to study you in detail when you first came into the Court of the Gods.
-They’ll want to study you.”
+You need to be presented before them.”

-Siri shivered at the thought, sitting upright, trying to maintain a better posture.
+Siri shivered at the thought, trying to maintain a better posture.
 “Shouldn’t they be paying attention to the priests down there?
 Instead of studying me, I mean.”

 “Probably,” Bluefingers said, not looking up from his ledger.
-“But, then, in my experience, they rarely do what they’re supposed to.”
+“But, in my experience, they rarely do what they’re supposed to.”

 Siri paused, letting the conversation lapse.
 Yet, there was something else she’d been meaning to ask Bluefingers about.
 He’d never explained his odd warning the other night.
 Things are not what they seem.
 She glanced at the scribe.
 “Bluefingers,” she said.
-“About the thing you told me the other night, the--”
+“About the thing you told me the other night.
+The--”

-He immediately shot her a look, eyes wide and insistent, cutting her off.
-Then, he looked back at his ledger.
+He immediately shot her a look--eyes wide and insistent--cutting her off.
+He immediately turned back to his ledger.
 The message was obvious.
 Not right now.

-Siri sighed, resisting the urge to slump down again as she turned her attention to the main floor of the arena.
-Priests of various colors stood on short platforms, debating various topics.
+Siri sighed, resisting the urge to slump down again.
+Down below, priests of various colors stood on short platforms, debating various topics.
 She could hear them quite well, all things considered.
 Yet, little of what they said made sense to her--the current debate appeared to have something to do with the way refuse and sewage was handled in the city.

-“Bluefingers,” she asked, turning toward the little scribe.
+“Bluefingers,” she asked.
 “Are they really Gods?”

 The scribe paused, then finally looked up from his ledger.
 “Vessel?”